5 min read

 We suggest you find the nearest Friendship Centre and ask them.
 Here’s the link to the National Association of Friendship Centres which links 118 Friendship Centres plus seven provincial and territorial associations.

-Native-Land.ca is a good resource; it’s a big map so takes a bit of time to open.
+Native-Land.ca is a good resource; it’s a big map so takes a bit of time to open and carries this disclaimer:

-On this interactive site you can learn general information on First Nations such as the official name of the Nation, the province they are located in, the population, election system, name of the chief, the mailing address as well as links to the Nation’s website, if they have one.
+On this interactive site, you can learn general information on First Nations such as the official name of the Nation, the province they are located in, the population, the election system, the name of the chief, the mailing address as well as links to the Nation’s website if they have one.